X

 Other types of chest pain

-It can be difficult to tell if chest pain is related to the heart or caused by something else.
-Usually, chest pain is less likely due to a heart problem if it happens with:
+It can be hard to tell if chest pain is due to a heart condition or something else.
+Usually, chest pain is less likely due to a heart condition if it happens with:

-• A sour taste or a sensation of food reentering the mouth
+• A sour taste or a feeling of food coming back up into the mouth.

-The classic symptoms of heartburn — a painful, burning sensation behind the breastbone — can be caused by problems with the heart or the stomach.
+The classic symptoms of heartburn — a painful, burning sensation behind the breastbone — can be due to a health condition affecting the heart or the stomach.

 When to see a doctor